peterweisel/ChIPseq_analysis/README.md

 ## Overview

 This repository contains scripts for the analysis of ChIP-seq data for the Cut14 protein in fission yeast.
-The analysis includes Bowtie2 alignment, peak calling, and quantification of protein binding across different genes based on expression levels.
+The analysis includes Bowtie2 alignment, peak calling, and quantification of protein binding across RNA polymerase II transcribed genes.

 ## Scripts